Supporters try to rekindle Puerto Rico status change

 But the idea of statehood for Puerto Rico faces opposition stateside, as well as on the island.

-Senate Energy and Natural Resources Committee Chairman Joe Manchin (D-W.V.), who on Thursday announced he would not run for reelection in 2024, has said he would like to see a plebiscite in the United States on Puerto Rico’s status before passing any bill that could obligate Congress to accept the Caribbean island into the union.
+Senate Energy and Natural Resources Committee Chair Joe Manchin (D-W.Va.), who Thursday announced he would not run for reelection in 2024, has said he would like to see a plebiscite in the United States on Puerto Rico’s status before passing any bill that could obligate Congress to accept the Caribbean island into the union.

 That position rankled the bill’s advocates, with Puerto Rico Gov. Pedro Pierluisi (D) dismissing its validity.

 “Actually, I am not afraid of polling this issue in the U.S. at large.
-Every time this is polled, Americans, a majority of Americans in the U.S., support statehood for Puerto Rico,” said Pierluisi.
+Every time this is polled, Americans, a majority of Americans in the U.S., support statehood for Puerto Rico,” Pierluisi said.

 “But that’s not the process.
 Our constitution simply requires a majority vote in support of the admission of the territory in each house of the Congress for statehood to happen.”